Othmane-data/Netflix_Dashboard_by_SQL/README.md

 select * from netflix
 where to_date(date_added, 'month,DD,YYYY') >=current_date - interval '5 years'
 ```
+__Objective:__ Retrieve content added to Netflix in the last 5 years.

 7. Find all the movies/TV shows by director 'Rajiv Chilaka'!